"Holding Court" John A. Macdonald Statue

 He needs to go

-by Jamie Boomhour, about 4 years ago
+by Jamie Boomhour, over 5 years ago

 Macdonald is the reason aboriginal children were stripped from their families and suffered physical, mental and sexual abuse in the Indian Day Schools.
 To have a monument celebrating his legacy is to accept the injustices suffered by First Nations people at the hands of this man.